songminhak/songminhak.github.io/index.md

 ## About Me

 Hi!
 I am an undergraduate student at [KAIST](https://www.kaist.ac.kr/en/), double majoring in Industrial & Systems Engineering and Mathematical Sciences.
 My research interest lies in building the theoretical foundations of modern machine learning through the lens of optimization theory and statistics.
 Recently, I am focusing on understanding the training dynamics of gradient-based optimization methods in deep learning, closely working with [Prof. Chulhee Yun](https://chulheeyun.github.io).
+Feel free to reach out for discussions and potential collaborations!

-I am on leave of absence from my studies at KAIST to fulfill my mandatory military service in South Korea, from February 2023 to November 2024.
+Currently, I am on a leave of absence from KAIST to complete my mandatory military service in South Korea, which will last from February 2023 to November 2024.

 ## Research Interests